honzabrecka/Screenshot/README.md

 ## Use

-At first of all you have to prepare `ScreenShot` and `LoadQueue` objects.
+At first of all you have to prepare `ScreenShot`, `LoadQueue` and `Uploader` objects.
 Following code should be part of a Main.as file:

 	private var queue:LoadQueue;
 	...